jcarterlab/East-Asian-Authoritarianism/East-Asian-Authoritarianism.md

 ![](East-Asian-Authoritarianism_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-2.4: The net sentiment for each week the data was collected.
+2.4: The net sentiment for each week during the data collection process.
 Net sentiment is calculated as positive minus negative words expressed as a percentage of total words.

 ![](East-Asian-Authoritarianism_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->